alexirpan/alexirpan.github.io/_posts/2016-12-17-dl-philosophy.markdown

 information.
 People play around with them on the problem of their choice, and when they discover something that could generalize outside their problem, they send what they learned back upstream.
-Someone else can then pull that change, spin it to fit the problem they're working on, push what *they* learned, and the cycle of research continues.
+Someone else can then pull that change, modify it to fit the problem they're working on, and push what *they* learned back upstream.

 MAYBE HAVE A DIAGRAM HERE?